 One of the forty eight (48) city gate stations installed along a pipeline in Colombia, South America.
 EN-FAB, Inc. designed, manufactured and shipped over 100 packages for this project.

-City Gates for Columbia Pipeline
+City Gate Stations for Columbia Pipeline

 Other surface facilities within a distribution system include heaters to replace the heat lost from gas expansion, and downstream pressure regulators, which further reduce gas pressure so that gas can be delivered safely to customers.